American Head Charge: Death of co-founder/bassist Hanks, arrest of Heacock

 On November 12, 2017, founding bass player Chad Hanks died at the age of 46, after being diagnosed with a terminal illness.
 A benefit and memorial concert to Hanks was held on Sunday, November 26, 2017, at the iconic First Avenue Mainroom in Minneapolis, MN, just two weeks after his death.
 The concert featured a special performance from Head Charge, with current and former members; Cameron Heacock, Justin Fowler, Karma Cheema, Aaron Zilch, Benji Helberg, and Dane Tuders playing with the band.
 Chad's bass tech Jordan Swanson, played bass along with special appearances from his longtime friends Greg Chilton, Jake "Tox" Crooks, and Vince Ebertz all performing vocals on select songs.
 The show also saw sets from Blue Felix, Black Flood Diesel, The Omega Sequence, Outside The Murder, Strate Jak It, and DJ Aaron Zilch, all of which were handpicked to play by Hanks himself before his passing.
 A special tribute performance from Chad's former School of Rock students playing two of his favorite songs, "Land of Sunshine" by Faith No More, and "Strutter" by Kiss also took place.
 The performance is the band's last to date.

 On April 11, 2018, vocalist Cameron Heacock was arrested in Costa Mesa, California while driving an allegedly stolen van full of stolen items, including over a dozen guitars, nine of which were lifted from a Guitar Center in Fountain Valley.
 A stolen motorbike and more items were also found in the van.

 American Head Charge had been planning on performing some shows in 2020, but they were cancelled due to the COVID-19 pandemic.
 A 2023 retrospective on the band by the website Racket states that its members have moved on to other jobs, with Fowler declaring it to be "done".

-Soft White Underbelly Interview
+In an interview with Youtube channel Soft White Underbelly in November 2025, Heacock discussed the band's beginning, the loss of his bandmates, and his struggle with addiction and homelessness.
+In the video, Heacock said he spent several months in prison and was living on the streets in Los Angeles, but still hoped to make more music in the future.
+After the video's release, fans searched to help Heacock, raising money to offer him assistance both in housing and sobriety.
+In July 2026, Heacock was admitted into municipal housing.

-On November 15th, 2025, the popular You tube channel, Soft White Underbelly, released a 45 minute interview with Cameron.
-In it he detailed the bands beginnings, and also his struggle with the loss of his bandmates, and his current struggles with addiction and homelessness.
+Both The Feeding and War of Art reappeared on streaming services in May 2026.
+Prior to this, the band signed with Barney Cronen of Regime Music group, who has been looking after the catalogue, estate and re-release of The Feeding.